nibble-club/nibble/backend/README.md

 You're all set up to deploy!

 ### Deploying Changes

+To add a lambda, add a folder to the `lambdas` folder, again following the existing examples.
+Then run `make build` to build the .zip and run tests, and `make archive` to upload the artifact to S3.

 After you've built your new code to deploy, or edited the deployment itself, run `make plan`.
 This will show you the plan; run `make apply` to apply it to real physical infrastructure.